dixslyf/acush/docs.typ

 #test-case-image("redirect-repeated.png")

+Indeed, there is no error whatsoever.
+The output of `echo hello` is written to `out3`, whose contents are retrieved using `cat`.

 #test-case[Missing redirection file]

-These commands should result in a parse error without any commands executed.
+When `>`, `2>` or `<` is used without specifying a file, the shell should treat the command line as a parse error without executing any commands.
+An error message should be printed to the standard error stream.

 #test-case-image("redirect-missing-file.png")

+Indeed, the shell prints an error message without executing anything.

 == Pipelines

 #test-case[Pipeline with one pipe]

+Simple case for pipelines using only one pipe.

 #test-case-image("pipeline-single.png")

+Indeed, the output of `echo hello` is correctly piped to `grep "h"`.

 #test-case[Pipeline with multiple pipes]

+The shell should allow multiple pipes in a pipeline.
-The test should print `1` on success as there is only one line.
+The test should print `1` on success as there is only one line:

 #test-case-image("pipeline-multi.png")

+The command line above pipes the output of `cat test` to `grep world`, whose output is sent to `wc -l`, which counts the number of lines in its input.
+Since there is only one line (`hello world`), the command indeed prints `1`.

 #test-case[Pipeline with command exiting with non-zero exit code]